 This story takes place in the land of vitamins and minerals which probably sounds about as interesting as looking at a bowl of alphabet soup.
 On the contrary!
 This land is exciting because it’s about what makes us tick!
 (Remember when watches ticked?)
-Everyone seems to be in agreement about the moral of the story (that vitamin C is necessary) but disagree about how much, how often and how to obtain it.
-Vitamin C is definitely a main character when it comes to health, so please keep reading so you can decide for yourself.
+Everyone seems to be in agreement about the moral of the story (that vitamin C is necessary) but disagrees about how much, how often, and how to obtain it.
+Vitamin C is definitely the main character when it comes to health, so please keep reading so you can decide for yourself.

 Vitamins and minerals are defined as either essential or non-essential.
 Essential means the body can’t produce it, and vitamin C is an essential vitamin.
 Non-essential means that the body can produce what it needs within itself as it’s needed.
 Some non-essential vitamins are produced by the probiotic bacteria in the gut and others through various enzymatic reactions within the body.

 In 1929, Drs.
 Hopkins and Eijkman received the Noble Prize for discovering that vitamins were essential to health.
 In 1937, Albert Szent-Gyorgyi, M.D., Ph.D., received the Nobel Prize in medicine after identifying vitamin C as the white powder found in fruits and vegetables.
 Dr. Szent-Gyorgyi, along with many other scientists, physicians, and biochemists, believed that people need gram-level intakes of vitamin C to maintain health, and need even more in disease states.
 They believed that vitamin C is an essential dietary factor, unlike a vitamin that’s only needed in trace amounts.
 By definition, vitamins are essential micronutrients needed by organisms in small quantities for proper functioning.
 This basic controversy remains today.